-2017/2018 AGS Position & Action Taken/Planned

-The Medium Term Financial Plan (MTFP) 2017/2018 to 2020/2021 was presented for approval to Council on 22 March 2017 and indicated an estimated budget deficit of £16.4 million over the period of the MTFP based on assumptions contained within the MTFP.
-The MTFP 2018/19 to 2021/22 was approved by Council on 07 March 2018 indicating a revised estimated budget deficit of £13.7 million over the 4 year period, to be addressed through the Council's Corporate Change Programme.

-Although the Council aligns the MTFP with its priorities determined by its wellbeing objectives, it must be appreciated that a MTFP is a rolling programme continuously updated for changing circumstances, new developments and priorities.
-Consequently it was recognised that a significant amount of work was still required to fully align spending requirements to Corporate Wellbeing Objectives and available finance.
-The Council's Operating Model Design defines how the Council is to carry out its business and supports the Council's Corporate Strategy, Wellbeing Objectives and Chief Officer's 'Strategies on a Page'.
-The Performance Board will monitor achievement against the measures of success and desired outcomes.
-In addition financial sustainability and resilience of the Council is monitored by the Chief Finance Officer.

-A significant provisional revenue outturn surplus (before transfer to the Budget Reserve) of £1.301 million is reported for 2017/18 with General Reserves provisionally at £4.7 million (4% of net revenue budget), remaining in line with the Council's Corporate Reserves Policy.
-Both the Budget Board and Change Management Steering Group have been instrumental in delivering this provisional surplus through robust scrutiny and challenge of Budget Managers, when identifying potential financial issues at an early stage thus supporting timely corrective action.
+lssues 2017/2018 AGS Position & Action Taken/Planned Financial The Medium Term Financial Plan (MTFP) 2017/2018 to 2020/2021 was presented Pressures: for approval to Council on 22 March 2017 and indicated an estimated budget Limited financial deficit of £16.4 million over the period of the MTFP based on assumptions resources versus contained within the MTFP.
+The MTFP 2018/19 to 2021/22 was approved by increasing Council on 07 March 2018 indicating a revised estimated budget deficit of £13.7 demand for million over the 4 year period, to be addressed through the Council's Corporate services and Change Programme. capital projects causes budget Although the Council aligns the MTFP with its priorities determined by its pressures which wellbeing objectives, it must be appreciated that a MTFP is a rolling programme impact upon the continuously updated for changing circumstances, new developments and delivery of priorities.
+Consequently it was recognised that a significant amount of work was public services. still required to fully align spending requirements to Corporate Wellbeing Objectives and available finance.
+The Council's Operating Model Design defines E.g. Reduction in how the Council is to carry out its business and supports the Council's Corporate funding from Strategy, Wellbeing Objectives and Chief Officer's 'Strategies on a Page'.
+The the Welsh Performance Board will monitor achievement against the measures of success Government, and desired outcomes.
+In addition financial sustainability and resilience of the lack of Council is monitored by the Chief Finance Officer. investment income, capital A significant provisional revenue outturn surplus (before transfer to the Budget receipts, costly Reserve) of £1.301 million is reported for 2017/18 with General Reserves care packages, provisionally at £4.7 million (4% of net revenue budget), remaining in line with reductions in the Council's Corporate Reserves Policy.
+Both the Budget Board and Change grant funding.
+Management Steering Group have been instrumental in delivering this provisional surplus through robust scrutiny and challenge of Budget Managers, when identifying potential financial issues at an early stage thus supporting timely corrective action.